-The student should have achieved an above average grade in geography in Year 5.
+At the end of the 5th year, students must have an above-average mark in Geography.
 In addition, the student should be someone who: a) enjoys geography; b) wants to learn more about societies, environments, landscapes and places in our world; c) wants to have knowledge and understanding as the basis for informed concern about the earth and its peoples; d) wants to learn and develop a wide range of skills for use in further education and in the workplace.
 A good knowledge of the working language is needed.